 PRP is used to halt or reverse miniaturization, the process that causes common baldness.

 Your doctor uses PRP to stimulate the growth of follicles, thereby reversing the hair miniaturization (thinning hair) seen in androgenic alopecia (common baldness).

 What are the benefits of treatment with PRP?

 Platelet rich plasma offers an additional way to stimulate hair growth, especially in people who cannot use other forms of treatment.
 For example, it may be useful if someone is not a candidate for a hair transplant, or cannot use finasteride.
 It is also useful in the treatment of crown thinning where a hair transplant may not be appropriate.

-Why should we have the treatments done at Bernstein Medical?
+Why should we have the treatments done through PLEIJ partner practitioner?

-We use the Emcyte Pure PRP system – a double centrifuge technique – that allows the active biologic factors to be administered at the most effective concentration.
-The treatments are administered by a Bernstein Medical physician and take about a half hour.
-The physicians at Bernstein Medical will make sure that your type of hair loss has the potential to respond to PRP and, if appropriate, they will offer other medical and surgical options as well.
+They use the Emcyte Pure PRP system – a double centrifuge technique – that allows the active biologic factors to be administered at the most effective concentration.
+The treatments are administered by a physician and take about a half hour.
+The physician will make sure that your type of hair loss has the potential to respond to PRP and, if appropriate, they will offer other medical and surgical options as well.

 What is the treatment schedule?

 If PRP hair loss therapy is appropriate, we can begin your treatment at the time of your consultation.
 We will administer the next two treatments at 6-week intervals.
 You will be asked to return 3 months later.
 At this visit (6 months from your first treatment) your response will be assessed.
 If you show improvement, follow-up treatments will be given twice yearly depending upon your progress.